-The chemical engineering curriculum is designed to fulfill these objectives and offers an early start in the discipline.
+The curriculum for chemical engineering provides an early start in the discipline.
 In the first year, the course CHEG 112 applies the student's background in science and mathematics to the solution of several engineering problems.
 Physical chemistry is introduced earlier than at many other schools, enabling much of the chemical engineering science component to be completed by the end of the third undergraduate year.
 As a result, the fourth year provides opportunities for in-depth pursuit of technical topics of special interest.
-A student can choose general technical electives and chemical engineering technical electives to concentrate or minor in a special area.
+A student can choose the three technical electives and the three chemical engineering technical electives to concentrate or minor in a special area.
+Examples of these concentrations are given below.